Mint Chocolate Chip Fudge [Video]

 • Using a spatula, fold in ½ cup of mini chocolate chips.

-• Bake for 35-40 minutes or until an inserted toothpick comes out covered in a few sticky crumbs.
+• Bake for 35-40 minutes or until an inserted toothpick comes out covered in a few sticky crumbs, not raw batter.
 I baked my brownies for 35 minutes.

 • Let the brownie cool down to room temperature before adding the mint chocolate chip fudge layer.

-• If the brownie layer is not very flat use a spatula to level it by pressing down the sides of the brownie.
+• If the brownie layer is not flat use a spatula to level it by pressing down the sides.

 Mint Chocolate Chip Fudge:

-• Microwave in 20 seconds increments and stir after each one until the chocolate has melted.
+• Microwave in 20-second increments and stir after each one until the chocolate has melted.
 It took me two intervals ONLY to fully melt the chocolate, make sure you stir well before you microwave again, as the remaining residual heat will melt the chocolate.
+Stir well until smooth.

-• Note: If you are using regular chocolate, make sure you chop it into small pieces before adding it to the bowl to microwave.
+• Note: If you are using regular chocolate, make sure you chop it into small pieces before adding it to the bowl to microwave it.

 • Stir well until smooth, add a few drops of gel food color and the mint extract.
 Stir using a spatula until well combined and the color has been distributed equally.